 Development of the Clean Energy and Climate Plan for 2025 and 2030

 On March 26, 2021, Governor Baker signed into law An Act Creating A Next-Generation Roadmap for Massachusetts Climate Policy, which requires the EEA Secretary to set interim emissions limit and sector-specific sublimits every 5 years.
-The 2030 emission limit shall be at least 50% emissions reduction below the 1990 baseline, and the 2040 emissions reduction shall be at least 75% below the 1990 level, and a 2050 emissions limit that achieves at least net zero statewide greenhouse gas emissions, provided that in no event shall the level of emissions in 2050 be higher than a level 85% below the 1990 level.
+The 2030 emissions limit shall be at least 50% below the 1990 baseline, the 2040 emissions limit shall be at least 75% below the 1990 level, and a 2050 emissions limit that achieves at least net zero statewide greenhouse gas emissions, provided that in no event shall the level of emissions in 2050 be higher than a level 85% below the 1990 level.
 It also specifies July 1, 2022 as the deadline for the adoption of the 2025 and 2030 emissions limits and sublimits, as well as the release of a comprehensive plan to achieve those limits.
-In compliance with the new law, EEA will develop and finalize a CECP for 2025 and 2030 by the deadline.
+In compliance with the new law, EEA will develop and finalize the 2025/2030 CECP by the deadline.
 At the same time, the Administration is continuing implementation of the strategies, policies, and actions outlined in the Interim 2030 CECP.
 Meeting our aggressive interim emissions reduction targets and achieving Net Zero emissions by 2050 requires that we press forward with policy implementation while continuing to plan.

 The necessary transformations to achieve Net Zero in 2050 touch lives across the Commonwealth, and the actions in the next decade are critical to ensure a least cost, strategic, and equitable transformation.
 To help ensure an equitable and strategic transition towards Net Zero, EEA worked with stakeholders across the Commonwealth to ensure that development of the 2025/2030 CECP is an inclusive policy planning effort.